What is the Quidditch Premier League?

 Do I have to be an ‘elite’ player to try out?

 Absolutely not.
 Just come along and bring your best game.
-We’re offering one of the best opportunities to shine in the UK game, regardless of what club you play for during the season.
+We’re offering one of the best opportunities to shine in the sport, regardless of what club you play for during the season.

 What about brooms/hoops/kit?